wangshisheng/WuKong/README.md

 ## Brief Description

 **WuKong** is an open-source and LLM-enhanced platform designed for adaptable proteomics data analysis.
-It integrates more than 72 modular analytical tools with locally deployed large language models (LLMs), enabling researchers to perform data preprocessing, statistical analysis, functional annotation, data visualization, and workflow design through either graphical modules or natural-language interactions.
+It integrates more than 72 modular analytical tools with multiple large language model (LLM) backends, enabling researchers to perform data preprocessing, statistical analysis, functional annotation, data visualization, and workflow design through either graphical modules or natural-language interactions.

 WuKong was developed to bridge the analytical gap between high-throughput proteomics data generation and biological interpretation.
 Modern mass spectrometry-based proteomics can generate increasingly large and complex datasets, but downstream analysis often requires coding skills, statistical expertise, and manual integration of multiple software tools.
 WuKong addresses this challenge by embedding LLMs into a modular, code-constrained R-based analytical framework.
 Users can translate natural-language instructions into transparent, executable, and reproducible bioinformatic workflows.

 Unlike general chatbot-based analysis, WuKong uses a prompt-aware execution strategy.
 The LLM does not work as an unconstrained code generator; instead, it can refer to internal module-specific R code logic and established analytical procedures.
 This design improves reproducibility, transparency, and methodological reliability while lowering the computational barrier for experimental researchers.

+A key feature of WuKong is its flexible LLM integration.
+The current version supports both cloud-based LLM APIs and local LLM deployment.
+Users can select from **DeepSeek API**, **Kimi / Moonshot API**, **OpenAI / ChatGPT API**, or **Local Ollama** backends directly within the Conversation module and WuKongmini workflow designer.
+This design allows users to balance reasoning capability, cost, speed, privacy, and local hardware availability.

-A key feature of WuKong is its support for **local LLM deployment** through [Ollama](https://ollama.com/).
+For privacy-sensitive projects, WuKong supports **local LLM deployment** through [Ollama](https://ollama.com/).
 This allows sensitive proteomics datasets to remain within local computing environments, making WuKong suitable for clinical proteomics, unpublished datasets, hospital-based cohorts, and privacy-sensitive biomedical research.
+For users who prefer stronger cloud-based reasoning or do not have sufficient local hardware, WuKong can call external LLM APIs after users provide the corresponding API keys in the interface.

 WuKong supports both routine proteomics analysis and complex exploratory workflows, including bulk proteomics, single-cell proteomics, phosphoproteomics, pathway interpretation, biomarker discovery, survival analysis, and publication-quality visualization.